amstuta/pylearning/README.md

 ### Installation

-Pylearning has no external dependencies.
+Pylearning requires to have numpy installed.
 It can be installed simply using Pypy:
 ```sh
 pip3 install pylearning
 # OR